OnSebii/FileShare/README.md

 # FileShare

 This project was developed by Dominik and Sebastian.
-Share your files on our [website](123.123).
+Share your files on our [website](123.123) or host it on your own.
 If you want to set up our project on your own server, download our project from Github.
 Check out our installation guide for more informations.

 ## Getting started